 Travel use cases in the Struggle quadrant are the biggest candidates for long-term pullback in travel spend.
 Falling solidly into this quadrant are training and development, and conferences attended for content.

 While travel for these use cases may see an initial pent-up pop, it will likely decline over the medium and long term.
-They may not initially be prioritized for tech innovation, as business leaders say existing platforms serve them well.
+They may not initially be prioritised for tech innovation, as business leaders say existing platforms serve them well.
 But as it becomes clear that demand for virtual platforms in this space is durable, the technology serving them will improve.
 However, these travel use cases won’t go away entirely.
 Some content still benefits greatly from an in-person format.
 And some travel providers will continue to attract the business that remains, due to factors such as existing client base, geographic location, or amenities and spaces they can provide.

 Travel providers should also prepare for the business need to connect trips falling in the Struggle quadrant with travel use cases with a more resilient future.
 For example, in-person training events will increasingly be paired with team-building and collaboration exercises.